bluesky/ophyd-async/docs/user/tutorials/using-existing-devices.rst

 .. seealso::

-    How-to `../how-to/make-a-simple-device` to make your own Ophyd Async devices.
+    How-to `../how-to/create-devices` to learn how to make your own devices.